aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tables/html-tags-inside-table/_index.md

 ---
-title: HTML Tags Inside Table
+title: HTML Tags Inside Table In PDF File
-linktitle: HTML Tags Inside Table
+linktitle: HTML Tags Inside Table In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to use HTML tags inside a table in a PDF document with Aspose.PDF for .NET.
+description: Learn how to use HTML tags inside a table in PDF file with Aspose.PDF for .NET.
 type: docs
 weight: 100
 url: /net/programming-with-tables/html-tags-inside-table/
 ---
 In this tutorial, we are going to learn how to use HTML tags inside a table in a PDF document using Aspose.PDF for .NET.
 We will explain the source code in C# step by step.
 At the end of this tutorial, you will know how to insert HTML content into a table in a PDF document.
 Let's start!

 ## Step 1: Setting up the environment